rte-france/grid2viz/README.md

 - Set the environment variable `export FLASK_APP=/path/to/src/index.py`
 - In the grid2viz folder, run `pipenv shell`'
 - Run `flask run`

+Grid2Viz provide 2 agents with a scenario for one day and for one month available in data/agent folder:

+- nodisc_powerlinegreedy
+- withdisc_deter

+By default the config.ini is targeting these agents as well as the environment configuration folders.

 ##  Caching